Last Updated on

 Getting to Positano

 Unfortunately, due to the aforementioned high seas, all boats to Positano were canceled for the day.
 However, there were boats departing about every 30 minutes for Sorrento.
 I knew that from Sorrento we could easily catch the SITA bus directly to Positano as I had years ago on my last visit.
-So, we booked a ferry ticket to Sorrento for 1pm and then settled into a seaside trattoria for some lunch.
+With that in mind, we booked a ferry ticket to Sorrento for 1pm and then settled into a seaside trattoria for a trasty lunch.

 The 30-minute ferry ride to Sorrento was much calmer and as a bonus featured spectacular views along the ride, especially as we arrived in port in Sorrento.
 It is one of the most beautiful ports in all of Europe with hotels soaring atop the cliffs and sapphire waters in the bay.
 Conveniently, there is an elevator built into the cliffs that will whisk you up top to the city center for just 1 euro.